 What is the APM PQ?

 The APM Practitioner Qualification (APM PQ) is an International Project Management Association (IPMA) Level C qualification and assesses capability, i.e. the appropriate application of those knowledge areas as defined by the APM Body of Knowledge.
 It is the only project management qualification in the UK that assesses the capability of a project manager.
-It represents the natural next step for project managers who have completed the APMP.
+It represents the natural next step for project managers who have completed the APM Peoject Management Qualification (PMQ) - previously known as the APMP.

 What is evaluated as part of an APM PQ?